simonmichael/hledger/hledger/hledger.m4.md

 | `-p "every 2 weeks"`               | starts on closest preceding Monday                          |
 | `-p "every 5 months from 2009/03"` | periods will have boundaries on 2009/03/01, 2009/08/01, ... |

-### Intervals with custom start date
+### Intervals with arbitrary start date

-All intervals mentioned above are required to start on their natural calendar boundaries, but the following intervals can start on any date:
+You can start report periods on any date by using one of these forms:

-Weekly on custom day:
+Each certain day of the week:

 - `every Nth day of week` (`th`, `nd`, `rd`, or `st` are all accepted after the number)
 - `every WEEKDAYNAME` (full or three-letter english weekday name, case insensitive)

-Monthly on custom day:
+Each certain day of the month:

 - `every Nth day [of month]`
 - `every Nth WEEKDAYNAME [of month]`

-Yearly on custom day:
+Each certain day of the year:

 - `every MM/DD [of year]` (month number and day of month number)
 - `every MONTHNAME DDth [of year]` (full or three-letter english month name, case insensitive, and day of month number)